-We have funded our operations to date through proceeds from collaborations, grants, sales of convertible preferred stock and our initial public offering, or IPO.
-From our inception through December 31, 2018, we have received net proceeds of \$267.4 million from such transactions.
-As of December 31, 2018, our cash and cash equivalents were \$150.6 million.
-We have incurred net losses in each year since our inception, and we have an accumulated deficit of \$105.5 million as of December 31, 2018.
+We have funded our operations to date through proceeds from collaborations, grants, sales of convertible preferred stock and our initial public offering, or IPO, and a follow-on offering of our equity to the public.
+From our inception through December 31, 2019, we have received net proceeds of \$271.2 million from such transactions.
+As of December 31, 2019, our cash and cash equivalents were \$98.8 million.
+We have incurred net losses in each year since our inception, and we have an accumulated deficit of \$162.9 million as of December 31, 2019.
+On January 14, 2020, we completed a follow-on public offering of our common stock pursuant to an effective registration statement on Form S-3.
+We sold an aggregate of 11,691,666 shares of common stock, which included the exercise in full of the underwriters' option to purchase additional shares at a public offering price of \$3.00 per share.
+Net proceeds from the offering were approximately \$33.3 million after deducting underwriting discounts and commissions as well as other offering expenses.

 Substantially all of our operating losses have resulted from costs incurred in connection with general and administrative costs associated with our operations, and our research and development programs, including for our preclinical and clinical product candidates and our discovery platform.
 We expect to incur increasing levels of operating losses over the next several years and for the foreseeable future.
-Our prior losses, combined with expected future losses, have had and will continue to have an adverse effect on our stockholders' equity (deficit) and working capital.
+Our prior losses, combined with expected future losses, have had and will continue to have an adverse effect on our stockholders' equity and working capital.
 We expect our research and development expenses to significantly increase in connection with our clinical studies of our product candidates.
 In addition, if we obtain marketing approval for our product candidates, we will incur significant sales and marketing, legal, and outsourced-manufacturing expenses.
 In addition, we will incur additional costs associated with operating as a public company.
 As a result, we expect to continue to incur significant and increasing operating losses for the foreseeable future.
 Because of the numerous risks and uncertainties associated with developing pharmaceutical products, we are unable to predict the extent of any future losses or when we will become profitable, if at all.
 Even if we do become profitable, we may not be able to sustain or increase our profitability on a quarterly or annual basis.